awsdocs/aws-support-user-guide/doc_source/case-example.md

 1. **Service** – If your question affects multiple services, choose the service that's most applicable\.

-1. **Category** – Choose the category that best fits your use case\.\.
+1. **Category** – Choose the category that best fits your use case\.
 When you choose a category, links to information that might resolve your problem appear below\.

 1. **Severity** – Customers with a paid support plan can choose the **General guidance** \(1\-day response time\) or **System impaired** \(12\-hour response time\) severity level\.
 Customers with a Business Support plan can also choose **Production system impaired** \(4\-hour response\) or **Production system down** \(1\-hour response\)\.
 Customers with an Enterprise On\-Ramp or Enterprise Support plan can choose **Business\-critical system down** \(15\-minute response for Enterprise Support and 30\-minute response for Enterprise On\-Ramp\)\.